Skip to main content

 Carney to 'take into account' advice on Senate appointments from Trudeau-era committee

 Prime Minister Carney said he will consider advice from a special group when choosing new senators.
-This group was created by a previous Prime Minister to give advice on who should be appointed.
-It's important because it could change how senators are chosen.
+This group was created by a previous Prime Minister to help pick qualified people for the Senate.
+It's important because it could change who gets chosen for these important jobs.

 CBC News